 At DOK.education, the film literacy programme of the International Documentary Film Festival Munich, we welcome submissions for our School of Seeing for the 39th festival edition (1–12 May 2024 @cinemas, 6–20 May @home)

 1. What is DOK.education

 Children and young people have their own perspectives on the world.
 They have their own themes, issues and priorities – in their world or that of adults.
 The film literacy programme of the International Documentary Film Festival Munich introduces children and young people to the great experience of the documentary narrative with strong and touching films.

-For the upcoming edition (5th to 16th May 2021) we are looking for creative short documentaries that tell stories about love, happiness, friendship, family, special hobbies, mobbing, living with disabilities, living in strange environments, being different, addictions, abuse, challenges or upheavals - films that reach the young audience.
+For the upcoming edition (1 to 12 May 2024) we are looking for creative short documentaries that tell stories about love, happiness, friendship, family, special hobbys, mobbing, living with disabilities, living in foreign environments, being different, addictions, abuse, challenges or upheavals – films that reach the young audience.

-We are looking for films about children or teenagers,
+We are looking for professional films about children or teenagers,

 These films should

-The main focus of our program is always the joy of documentary film!
+The main focus of our programme is always the joy of documentary film!
 And of course the encounter with the filmmakers.

 For each selected film DOK.education creates a comprehensive accompanying school material which we distribute to the participating teachers in order to enable a sustainable preparation of the school class visit.
 If there are DVDs or VoD links to the submitted film that can be purchased, DOK.education will be happy to pass them on to teachers and schools.

-Further information on the DOK.education programme and its self-image can also be found in an interview with Maya Reichert, head of the program, and on our website: www.dokfest-muenchen.de/DOK_education.
+Further information on the DOK.education programme and its self-image can also be found in an interview with Maya Reichert, head of the programme (available in German), and on our website: dokfest-muenchen.de/DOK_education.